 Detroit makes for a vivid tableau of urban decline: revived prairie, burnt-out homes, and empty high rises.
 Detroit, more than a mere metaphor, is a striking and large-scale instance of something that has become pervasively wrong in America.
 And make...

 The Secret History of the Vietnam War

-If you thought you knew all there was to know about the Vietnam War, you were wrong.
-For example: ever heard of the "Mere Gook Rule," a code of conduct the US military came up with in order for soldiers to murder Vietnamese civilians without feeling...
+If you thought you knew all there was to know about the Vietnam war, you're wrong.
+For example: ever heard of the "mere gook rule," a code of conduct the US military came up with in order for soldiers to murder Vietnamese civilians without feeling too...

 More than a third of American sheriffs' departments and nearly half of all police departments have officers assigned to local schools, according to the Department of Justice.
 Students today are arrested in school for offenses that include talking back...

 Every politician lies—but not as much as Mitt Romney

 Why Mitt Romney's lies matter